PowershellScripts/PowershellScripts.github.io/articles/en/PowerPlatform/cannotcallchildflow.md

 If you do not see the child flow in the dropdown of the action "Run child flow":

-1. Make sure you have the permissions to open the child flow.
+1. **Make sure you have the permissions to open the child flow.**

 Can you open the flow with your account?

-2. Make sure the flow is in the same solution as parent.
-If not, add the existing flow to the solution.
+2. **Make sure the flow is in the same solution as parent.** If not, add the existing flow to the solution.

 Open the parent flow solution.
 Do you the child flow there?

-3. Make sure the flow has an appropriate trigger
+3. **Make sure the flow has an appropriate trigger.**

-The only supported trigger is *Manually trigger a flow*.
+The only supported trigger for a child flow is *Manually trigger a flow*.
-This is the one you use when a parent flow calls a child flow via the Run a Child Flow action.

 <br/><br/>